kaliypsocraft/something-awesome/SAP_REPORT.md

 ```

 #### Web Frameworks
-Web exploitation posed several challenges due to my limited knowledge of web development and network principles.
-Arguably it is one of the most important skills to have in my back-pocket.
+Web exploitation presented several challenges, primarily due to my limited knowledge of web development and network fundamentals.
+However, it has become one of the most valuable skills to have in my toolkit.

-Familiarity with web development frameworks and applications is paramount in this along with the other skills accustomed with penetration testing.

-I also had limited understanding HTTP request headers such as `GET`, `POST`,`PUT` and `DELETE`.
+Familiarity with web development frameworks and applications is essential for web exploitation, as is a strong grasp of the skills commonly used in penetration testing.
+My limited understanding of HTTP request headers, including `GET`, `POST`, `PUT`, and `DELETE`, initially hindered my progress.

 #### Web Tokens
-This linked closely with
+This area of knowledge closely tied into my broader web exploitation efforts.

 #### Injection-based Attacks
- SQL injection challenges, in particular, required an in-depth understanding of syntax.
-For example, some tasks filtered certain keywords, necessitating research into alternative SQL commands or obfuscation techniques to bypass these filters.
+SQL injection challenges, in particular, required a deep understanding of syntax.
+For example, certain tasks included keyword filters, prompting research into alternative SQL commands or obfuscation techniques to bypass these restrictions.
 ### Web Exploitation Fixes :wrench:
 Addressing challenges in web exploitation required learning web fundamentals, so I worked through beginner courses in SQL, HTML, and network protocols.